jazzkutya/aa30zero-wifi/README.md

 * battery power
 * box
 * use sntp and use datetime for naming measurement files if available at time of measurement start
 * reset button?
-AA-30.ZERO has to be power down then up on a reset.
+AA-30.ZERO has to be powered down then up on a reset.
 Or just flick the power switch.